-Cancer Patient Shaves Head of Roswell Park Cancer Institute CEO
+Cancer Patient Shaves Head of Roswell Park Comprehensive Cancer Center CEO

 The Donald shared his admiration via videotape for the Institute's work in the fight against cancer, while gibing his namesake about the historic hair-razoring event.
 Dr. Trump has had the mustache since medical school.
 He had challenged his staff to raise over $15,000 in order for him to take the bald plunge.
 Twenty other Roswell Park staff members took part in “Goin' Bald” and together (with a $5,000 donation from The Donald) over $40,000 and counting was raised for cancer research.

 Roswell Park is recognized by the National Cancer Institute (NCI) as one of only 40 Comprehensive Cancer Centers in the United States.
 The Institute is also one of 21 members of the prestigious National Comprehensive Cancer Network (NCCN).